 The Company does not hold or issue derivative instruments for trading purposes.
 The Company does, however, have certain interest rate derivative instruments that have been designated as cash flow hedging instruments.
 Such instruments effectively convert variable interest payments on certain debt instruments into fixed payments.
 For qualifying hedges, SFAS No. 133 allows derivative gains and losses to offset related results on hedged items in the consolidated statement of operations.
 The Company has formally documented, designated and assessed the effectiveness of transactions that receive hedge accounting.
-For the three months ended June 30, 2005 and 2004, net gain (loss) on derivative instruments and hedging activities includes gains of \$0 and \$3 million, respectively, and for the six months ended June 30, 2005 and 2004, net gain (loss) on derivative instruments and hedging activities includes gains of \$1 million and \$2 million, respectively, which represent cash flow hedge ineffectiveness on interest rate hedge agreements arising from differences between the critical terms of the agreements and the related hedged obligations.
-Changes in the fair value of interest rate agreements designated as hedging instruments of the variability of cash flows associated with floating-rate debt obligations that meet the effectiveness criteria of SFAS No. 133 are reported in accumulated other comprehensive loss.
-For the three months ended June 30, 2005 and 2004, a gain of \$9 million and \$29 million, respectively, related to derivative instruments designated as cash flow hedges, was recorded in accumulated other comprehensive loss.
-The amounts are subsequently reclassified into interest expense as a yield adjustment in the same period in which the related interest on the floating-rate debt obligations affects earnings (losses).
+For the three months ended June 30, 2005 and 2004, net gain (loss) on derivative instruments and hedging activities includes gains of \$0 and \$3 million, respectively, and for the six months ended June 30, 2005 and 2004, net gain (loss) on derivative instruments and hedging activities includes gains of \$1 million and \$2 million, respectively, which represent cash flow hedge ineffectiveness on interest rate agreements designated as hedging instruments of the variability of cash flows associated with floating-rate debt obligations that meet the effectiveness criteria of SFAS No. 133 are reported in accumulated other comprehensive loss.
+For the three months ended June 30, 2005 and 2004, a gain of \$0 and \$27 million, respectively, and for the six months ended June 30, 2005 and 2004, a gain of \$0 and \$27 million, respectively, which represent cash flow hedge to beligations that meet the effectiveness criteria of SFAS No. 133 are reported in accumulated other comprehensive loss.
+For the three months ended June 30, 2005 and 2004, a gain of \$0 and \$27 million, respectively, and for the six months ended June 30, 2005 and 2004, a gain of \$0 and \$27 million, respectively, and for the six months ended June 30, 2005 and 2004, a gain of \$0 and \$27 million, respectively, and for the six months ended June 30, 2005 and 2004, a gain of \$0 and \$27 million, respectively, and for the six months ended June 30, 2005 and 2004, a gain

 Certain interest rate derivative instruments are not designated as hedges as they do not meet the effectiveness criteria specified by SFAS No. 133.
 However, management believes such instruments are closely correlated with the respective debt, thus managing associated risk.
 Interest rate derivative instruments not designated as hedges are marked to fair value, with the impact recorded as gain (loss) on derivative instruments and hedging activities in the Company's condensed consolidated statements of operations.
-For the three months ended June 30, 2005 and 2004, net gain (loss) on derivative instruments and hedging activities includes losses of \$1 million and gains of \$60 million, respectively, and for the six months ended June 30, 2005 and 2004, net gain (loss) on derivative instruments and hedging activities includes gains of \$25 million and \$54 million, respectively, for interest rate derivative instruments not designated as hedges.
+For the three months ended June 30, 2005 and 2004, net gain (loss) on derivative instruments and hedging activities includes losses of \$1 million and gains of \$60 million, respectively, and for the six months ended June 30, 2005 and 2004, net gain (loss) on derivative instruments not designated as hedges.